PEPLabs/Java-CL-Operators/README.md

 - [ ] Revise the return statement of the method named `returnExclusiveOr` so that it uses a boolean operator to return the correct result.
 - [ ] Revise the return statement of the method named `returnNeitherNor` so that it uses a boolean operator to return the correct result.

-## Running Tests
+## Running Tests and Committing
+If you look within the `src/test/java` folder, you will find the Java class `ParrotTest.java`.
 The `src/test/java` folder will contain your test files.
 To run the tests, click on the Testing tab (test beaker icon on the left-hand side) and run the test cases by using the "Run Test" button (play icon).
 Please ensure that you do not already have the program running.

+After running the tests, if all the test cases pass, you can commit your work using the Version Control tab.
+In the Version Control tab, enter a commit message, and then press the Commit button.
+If asked to stage your changes, please do so.
+Lastly, wait until the `history_log.txt` file appears before navigating back to RevaturePro.

 You can optionally run the program for manual testing by switching to the file named `Main.java` under the `src/main/java` package and clicking the "Run Java" button (play icon) on the top-right of VSCode.
+Please be aware that manual testing does not affect the completion of your lab.
+To ensure your lab is complete, you are required to run and pass the tests in the Testing tab.